 The information below is for general information purposes only.
 Please contact the Israeli embassy or consulate in your home country for specific regulations for students from your country.

-You must have a valid passport in order to leave your home country and enter Israel.
+You must have a valid passport in order to leave your home country and enter Israel, your passport must be valid for six months after the date of entry and throughout your stay.
 If you do not have a valid passport, you should apply for one immediately.

 If you hold an Israeli passport, you will be required to present it upon arrival.